dworschak/Witcher/MODDING.md

 ### Races

-Racial traits are assigned at character birth/creation (and on_startup to simplify the history) based on the ethnicity and ethnicity of the parents.
+Racial traits are assigned at character birth/creation (and `on_startup` to simplify the history) based on their ethnicity and the ethnicity of their parents.

-Vanilla condition "race = FROM" cannot be used, because it compares ethnicities/cultures and not fantasy racial traits.
+Vanilla condition `race = FROM` cannot be used, because it compares ethnicities/cultures and not fantasy racial traits.
-Instead use has_same_race_as_from_trigger = yes to know if THIS and FROM have the same racial trait.
+Instead use `has_same_race_as_from_trigger = yes` to know if THIS and FROM have the same racial trait.
-This is useful for racist trait MTTH, that should not apply if has_same_race_as_from_trigger = yes.
+This is useful for racist trait MTTH, that should not apply if `has_same_race_as_from_trigger = yes`.

 ### Magic